rcwbr/release-it-gh-workflow/README.md

 By default, the release-it configuration used by the workflow (see [Usage with local release-it config](#usage-with-local-release-it-config)) generates a [GitHub release](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases) on PR merge to the default branch.
 These can be found in the repo's Release or Tags pages.

+## Contributing

+### CI/CD

+This repo uses the reusable workflow it defines to release itself.
+This is specified via the `.github/workflows/.self-push-workflow.yaml` file.